 It was time to finally decide on cabinet pulls....

-I selected these pulls because I loved the antique finish and classic design.
+I selected these pulls and these knobs because I loved the antique finish and classic design.
 With our shaker style cabinets and varying length drawers, I wanted something that could either be used singular or double (for our longer drawers).

 When they arrived, I was surprised with how heavy they were.
 I was expecting them to be a bit lightweight because they have a fairly low price-point, but they are very durable and quite heavy.
 I also had my fingers crossed that I would like the color of the brass - there's a fine line between aged and 80s - so when I began unpacking them, I was relieved to see that they were the perfect color of aged brass.

 I decided to install single pulls on all of the drawers except our long drawers on the breakfast bar, where we installed two.
 I had a small moment of panic on the decision of the placement of the pulls (so. many. decisions.) - but ultimately opted for "inside" the shaker, with the top pull in the center, and bottom pulls about 1/3 of the way down.
 This is personal preference, but I'm sharing that with you in case you are facing the same decisions.

 So what do you think of the hardware?
 Do you love the color like I do?
 What do you think about the placement?
 Let me know in the comments!
 As always, thank you so much for stopping by and for your support of Boxwood Avenue!

 I asked for help installing the pulls not only because these cabinets are brand new, leaving me no room for creative placement ;), but also because I've been working on delegating.
 Know your strengths.

 Anyways, I was so grateful to have professional help for the installation of the hardware.
 I picked his brain as he worked so that I could share some information with you in the case that you plan on installing cabinet hardware yourself.
 He gave me two really great tips: